Ladies and gentlemen, it's the EIB Network and Rush Limbaugh, executing assigned host duties flawlessly.

 Kyle's still a top Democrat Peterson for Arizona Senate seat in an election for U.S. Senator in Arizona today.

-Uh incumbent Republican John Kyle edges Democrat challenger Jim Peterson, 48 to 43, according to a survey USA poll conducted exclusively for KPNX TV in Phoenix.
+Incumbent Republican John Kyle edges Democrat challenger Jim Peterson 48 to 43, according to a survey USA poll conducted exclusively for KPNX TV in Phoenix.

 John Kyle's in the Senate.

-Not going to Democrats either, by the way.
+Not going to the Democrats either, by the way.

-Uh story here in this in the stack that uh this that's not proving uh fruitful um for them.
+A story here in the stack that's not proving fruitful for them.

 Oh, and look at this.